fonamental/academic-kickstart/content/authors/burki/_index.md

 ---
 # Display name
-title: Patrick Keeling
+title: Fabien Burki

 # Username (this should match the folder name)
 authors:
-- keeling
+- burki

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: University of British Columbia
+role: Uppsala University

 # Organizations/Affiliations
 # organizations: